 I’m In Labor!
-Is It Time To Go To The Hospital Or Birth Center Yet?
+Is It Time To Go To The Hospital Yet?

-Most first time parents go to the hospital way too soon.
+Most first time parents go to the hospital way too soon during labor.
 So what’s the problem with going too soon?

 Stay Home As Long As Possible

-The earlier you arrive at the hospital, the greater the chances you will receive unnecessary interventions.
+The earlier you arrive at the hospital, the greater the chances you will receive unnecessary medical interventions in labor.
 In most cases, unless you have a medical reason for going early, you and your baby are safer staying at home as long as you possibly can.
-It’s better for you to stay home so that your labor can be well established.
-If your labor is well established before you get in the car to go to the hospital in labor, you will progress further, your labor is less likely to slow down, and you are less likely to get interventions that introduce unnecessary risks to your labor, birth, and your baby’s health and safety.
+If your labor is well established before you get in the car to go to the hospital in labor, you will progress further, your labor is less likely to slow down, and you are less likely to get interventions that introduce risks to your labor, birth, and your baby’s health and safety.

-In general, most women can use a formula we call The 411 Formula.
+In general, most women can use a formula called The 411 Formula.
 But don’t get hung up on only paying attention to the contractions in this formula.
 Pay attention to the emotional signposts as well.
 With regard to contractions, you will want to wait until your contractions are:

 · Four minutes apart or less.

 · Lasting one minute long or longer – up to 90 seconds.

 · For first time parents, try to stay home in labor with these 60-90 second long contractions 4 minutes apart for two hours.

 · For subsequent pregnancies, stay home on labor with this contraction pattern for one hour.